 Maine Contractors License Application

 Despite the fact that general contractors in Maine don’t require licensing, other professions in Maine do.
-To apply for an exam or license in one of these fields, you’ll need to visit the specific examining board’s page, fill out the contact forms, and wait for information to be emailed to you.
+To apply for an exam or license in one of these fields, you’ll need to visit the specific examination board’s page, fill out the contact forms, and wait for information to be emailed to you.

 - Visit the Plumbers’ Examining Board here.